Human resources professionals should be engaged with managing people – not documents

 Processing, organizing and archiving hard-copy forms, policies, handbooks and other documents – not to mention time spent searching for files – is inefficient and therefore a poor use of time.
-An Electronic Document Management (EDM) system (or in HR parlance an ‘Employee’ Document Management system) is a better way to process and store the myriad forms generated through employee hiring procedures.
+An Employee Document Management (EDM) system (or in more generic terms an Electronic Document Management system) is a better way to process and store the myriad forms generated through employee hiring procedures.

 The creation of an employee data repository has advantages other than streamlining of the forms process and automating workflow however; for example, employee data may be analyzed to spot historical and current trends to help steer company decision making.
 Electronic data also provides more opportunity for automation and collaboration – enabling employees to work together within a cooperative system – promoting data sharing across the enterprise instead of having departmental data silos.